leocui9387/SpammieWhammie/README.md

 # SpammieWhammie

+**A projected I did during the pandemic to learn more about Android development.
+Definitely PTSD levels of design pattern overload.**

 ## History of Architectural Changes
 - Will give up on the JavaScript based input update.
 Instead, the Do Not Call website **report.js** will be reverse engineered.
 See reportJS.md for notes on reverse engineering.